Awaji Island:

 Awaji Island is known in ancient mythology as the very first island of Japan, where the country was born according to the Kojiki and Nihon Shoki, Japan’s oldest historical chronicles.
 This origin story isn’t just symbolic—it lingers in the forests, shrines, and everyday life on the island.

-I hope that by joining this trip, you’ll discover a different side of Japan—a quieter, deeper one that reveals itself through the land, the locals, and the little details that most travelers never get to see.
+I hope that by joining this trip, you’ll discover a different side of Japan—a deeper one that reveals itself through the land, the locals, and the little details that

 Your guides on this journey are passionate local navigators like Masae Tokushige and Emi Takagi from Authentic Japan.
 Originally from other parts of Japan, they were so drawn to Awaji’s charm that they decided to move and build their lives here.